noahbenson/Air.jl/README.md

-      weight, and the sete itself acts both as a piority queue (`first(pwset)` always yields the element with the highest weight in `O(1)` time) and as a distribution (`rand(pwset)` yields a random element of the set where the probability of an element being chosen is equal to its weight divided by the total weight of the elements in the set.
+      weight, and the sete itself acts both as a piority queue (`first(pwset)` always yields the element with the highest weight in `O(1)` time) and as a distribution (`rand(pwset)` yields a random element of the set where the probability of each element is proportional to its weight).
     * `PWDict`, a persistent weighted dictionary type is like the `PWSet` type, but insted of elements with weights, the dictionary contains key-valye pairs with weights.